Bedford–Northampton line: Authorisation

 The first proposal to link the county towns of Northampton and Bedford was in 1845 by the Northampton, Bedford and Cambridge Railway, which intended to continue the line to Cambridge.
 No progress was made and the company collapsed leaving the shareholders out-of-pocket.
 A second attempt was made in 1864 when the route was surveyed by James Burke for the East and West Junction Railway but the scheme was dropped due to the demands made by owners of land along the proposed alignment.
 Another attempt was made by the Bedford, Northampton and Leamington Railway for which Sir Charles Fox & Son surveyed a route diverging west from Bedford, passing through Biddenham then south of Turvey to reach Olney before cutting across Flore and Weedon.
-The successful line was promoted by Lieutenant-Colonel W.B.
-Higgins of Picts Hill, Turvey, together with James Howard and William Henry Whitbread.
+The successful line was promoted by Lieutenant-Colonel W. B. Higgins of Picts Hill, Turvey, together with James Howard and William Henry Whitbread.

-On 5 July 1865, an Act of Parliament was passed which authorised the Bedford and Northampton Railway with a capital of £400,000 divided into 20,000 shares of £20 each; further powers allowed borrowing up to £133,000.
-The Act empowered the Bedford and Northampton Railway to construct five railways.
+On 5 July 1865, an act of Parliament, the Bedford and Northampton Railway Act 1865 (28 & 29 Vict. c. ccclv), was passed which authorised the Bedford and Northampton Railway with a capital of £400,000 divided into 20,000 shares of £20 each; further powers allowed borrowing up to £133,000.
+The act empowered the Bedford and Northampton Railway to construct five railways.
 The first line would start from a junction with the Midland Railway's Leicester to Bedford line from the parish of Bromham to a garden in the parish of All Saints in Northampton which belonged to St John's Priory Hospital.
 The second line would form a junction between the first line and the Northampton and Peterborough Railway, the third line followed a similar but slightly different alignment, while the fourth and fifth lines would form a junction with the Northampton and Harborough Railway.
 The lines, which would link the counties of Bedfordshire, Buckinghamshire and Northamptonshire, were surveyed by Charles Liddell.

-Under the terms of the 1865 Act, the Midland Railway agreed to work the 21.5 mi line for seven years while retaining 50% of its receipts, and thereafter at 50% of receipts.
+Under the terms of the Bedford and Northampton Railway Act 1865, the Midland Railway agreed to work the 21.5 mi line for seven years while retaining 50% of its receipts, and thereafter at 50% of receipts.